aerospike/aerospike-client-nodejs/docs/query.md

 					  UDF: {module:'scanUdf', funcname: 'scanFunc'}
 					}
 	var query = client.query(ns, set, statement); // returns a query object.

-	var errorCallback = function(error) {
+	// callback to handle the error event emitted by query stream. var errorCallback = function(error) {
 		//process the error
 	}

-	var endCallback = function() {
+	// callback to handle the end event emitted by query stream. var endCallback = function() {
 		//signals that the scan background job has been successfully fired.
 	}